The Deepfake Detection Challenge Dataset is designed to measure progress on deepfake detection technology.

 We partnered with other industry leaders and academic experts in September 2019 to create the Deepfake Detection Challenge (DFDC) in order to accelerate development of new ways to detect deepfake videos.
 In doing so, we created and shared a unique new dataset for the challenge consisting of more than 100,000 videos.
 The DFDC has enabled experts from around the world to come together, benchmark their deepfake detection models, try new approaches, and learn from each others’ work.

-The DFDC dataset consists of:
+The DFDC dataset consists of two versions:

 Featuring eight facial modification algorithms

-This dataset was used by participants during a Kaggle competition to create new and better models to detect manipulated media.
+This full dataset was used by participants during a Kaggle competition to create new and better models to detect manipulated media.
 The dataset was created by Facebook with paid actors who entered into an agreement to the use and manipulation of their likenesses in our creation of the dataset.

 We hope that by making this dataset available outside the challenge, the research community will continue to accelerate progress on detecting harmful manipulated media.

 If using this dataset, please cite the paper associated with the relevant dataset (preview/full):

 In order to access the datasets, each user must have an AWS account with an IAM user and Access Keys setup.
 Each user must also have an AWS account number ready in order to sign up and access the datasets.